India's 1st IRDAI Approved Insurance Web Aggregator

 What is Zika and how to be prepared?

-Zika, which reared its head in May 2015 quickly spread to parts of Americas, achieving the notoriety of Ebola epidemic that once haunted travelers worldwide and Africans in particular.
+Zika, which reared its head in May 2015 quickly spread to parts of the Americas, achieving the notoriety of the Ebola epidemic that once haunted travelers worldwide and Africans in particular.

 What is Zika Virus?

-The virus is known to circulate in South America mainly and has not be been detected in India yet but widespread presence of Aedes mosquito makes India vulnerable.
+The virus is known to circulate in South America mainly and has not been detected in India yet but the widespread presence of the Aedes mosquito makes India vulnerable.

 How dangerous is Zika?

 WHO has declared Zika a global public health -emergency.
-WHO experts believe there is a casual relationship between Zika infection during pregnancy and microcephaly (abnormal smallness of the head in infants at birth leading to incomplete brain development), although it’s not scientifically proven.
-Lack of diagnostic kits and vaccines has been identified as a big hindrance and a coordinated international effort is required to combat the virus.
+WHO experts believe there is a causal relationship between Zika infection during pregnancy and microcephaly (abnormal smallness of the head in infants at birth leading to incomplete brain development), although it’s not scientifically proven.
+A lack of diagnostic kits and vaccines has been identified as a big hindrance and a coordinated international effort is required to combat the virus.

 What are the symptoms?

 The virus remains in the blood of the person infected for about a week.
-The disease is particularly harmful for pregnant women, as there has been a bump in cases of microcephaly in newborns in the areas hit by Zika virus.
+The disease is particularly harmful to pregnant women, as there has been a bump in cases of microcephaly in newborns in the areas hit by the Zika virus.

 Is there a cure and diagnosis?